Mess kit: German and Japanese

-A few hours before darkness, Japanese soldiers would supplement their rice and other rations by catching fish, collecting peppers and legumes, then cooking them over open fires or cans of jellied alcohol.
-The han gō also facilitated food service to men feeding individually or in small groups (while on operations, the Japanese Army did not generally use large field kitchens and messes capable of feeding company-size or larger units).
-In addition to its usefulness as a cooking vessel, the han gō was useful for storing and reheating rice.
-It was later adopted by many members of the Chinese Army which had captured Japanese equipment, and later, by the Viet Minh.
+The men cooked with hangōs over open fires or cans of jellied alcohol.
+In addition to its usefulness as a cooking vessel, the hangō was useful for carrying the cooked rice.
+During the Second World War, it was occasionally adopted by members of the United States Army and Chinese Army which had captured Japanese equipment, and later by the Viet Minh.

 Finnish

 The Finnish Defence Forces mess kit (kenttäkeittoastia or kenttäpakki) is almost identical to the German M31 mess kit design, but, unlike the latter, a lusikkahaarukka (a type of folding spoon-fork utensil) is included with a Finnish mess kit instead of a separate fork and spoon set.
 A lusikkahaarukka therefore cannot be stored inside a Finnish mess tin as it would cause excessive noise in the mess tin.

 Soviet/Russian

 During the Second World War the Soviet Army mess kit was a two-piece design similar to that used by the Wehrmacht forces that consisted of a large main canteen part, and a smaller saucepan component that also doubled as the mess tin lid.
 The kit also had a wire handle which many soldiers used to hang the mess kit from their web equipment or backpack.
 This design was supplemented in the mid-1980s with a second design that featured a metal water bottle held in the middle.
 The next layer of the set was a large canteen/cooking pot with a wire handle, then a smaller saucepan-type component with a folding metal handle.
 This last component fitted over the base of the larger cooking pot, the handle was then folded up and clipped over the cooking pot and the lip of the water bottle.
 This variant was often called "VDV type".
 The mess set was sometimes issued with a pouch, although this was by no means certain and many soldiers simply hung it onto their equipment from the wire handle.
 Officers were often issued a satchel-type bag for their mess kits in keeping with their smart image.
 This latest design of mess kit continues to be used today in the armies of many former Soviet republics, but in recent years the military of the Russian Federation has stopped issuing mess kits to soldiers due to the lack of adequate supply owing to the size of newly formed combat units, lack of adequate domestic production, poor storage of existing units and the sale of Soviet-era stockpiles to civilians and third-party buyers.